Livable Streets Initiative – Where we’ve been and where we’re going

 Thank you to Livable Streets Workshop Participants, Co-sponsors and Partners:

 We truly appreciate your support through this process and at the workshops.
 We received hundreds of comments, gave away dozens of helmets and provided countless Skillz and Thrillz to little ones on trikes, bikes and scooters.
 Your continued support is crucial in now making sure that these projects get done.
-Our timeline is to design and construct projects in 2012.
 Please stay tuned for messages from us regarding next steps.

 Participants from the City of Seattle included Seattle City Council members Mike O’Brien and Richard Conlin, Bill LaBorde (legislative aide for Tom Rasmussen), and staff from SDOT.
 Following the workshop, councilmember Richard Conlin joined more than a dozen bike riders to tour sites where we think there are opportunities to make improvements.
 We thank the council members and SDOT staff for their continued support.